MYang28/TFA_Group_22/README.md

       - Illegal Parking
          - In the second part of the project, the fraction of illegal parking out of all incidents was calculated for both all zip codes and the 10025 zip code for calls to 311.

-         - After calculating the fractions for both zip codes, it was found that the percentage of illegal parking out of all incidents for all zip codes was 7.4873 and 3.7754 for illegal parking in 10025 zip code
+         - After calculating the fractions for both zip codes, it was found that the percentage of illegal parking out of all incidents for all zip codes was 7.4873% and 3.7754% for illegal parking in 10025 zip code.